Advice for keeping your sanity on a long-haul flight with small kids

 But when it comes to sitting on an aircraft and entertaining your kids for 7 plus hours at a time, I am going to play my flying long-haul with kids trump card

 So here’s the real deal.
-You are more than likely going to be flying economy class because you cannot justify spending more or using your hard earned frequent flyer points on people whose legs don’t extend beyond the end of the seat.
+You are more than likely going to be flying economy class because you cannot justify spending more or using your hard-earned frequent flyer points on people whose legs don’t extend beyond the end of the seat.

 Now let’s assume you haven’t heeded any of my previous advice.
 You’re flying during the day, you don’t have a spare seat between you and you’re flying a cheapy airline that’s not handing out kid’s packs.
 It’s still not the end of the world (though seriously, read my strategies).

 If you’ve got this far you’ve no doubt read plenty of articles already on what you can do to entertain your kids on a plane.
 Now I’m here to take the candy-coating away and tell you the truth.
 Not all toys make for good plane entertainment.